Model Quantization Guide: Foundations to Production Serving

 Scale granularity matters

-The scale factor can cover a whole weight tensor, one channel, or a small group of values; vLLM's FP8 KV-cache docs use the same distinction between per-tensor and per-attention-head scale strategies.
-Smaller groups usually preserve quality better, but they require storing more scale metadata.
+The scale factor can cover a whole weight tensor, one channel, or a small group of values. vLLM’s FP8 KV-cache docs use the same distinction between per-tensor and per-attention-head scale strategies.
+Smaller groups usually preserve quality better, but they require more scale metadata.

-Weights are static, so their scales can be computed offline before you ever load the model.
-Activations change with every token, which means their ranges are unpredictable.
-That creates two serving choices for handling activations:
+Weights are static, so their scales can be computed offline before you load the model.
+Activations change with every token, which makes their ranges workload-dependent.

 PTQ and QAT happen at different stages